 User-provided estimates of the conditional survival functions of the event and censoring variables given the full covariate vector (if not using the

-function to compute these nuisance estimates).
+functionality to compute these nuisance estimates).
 Must be a named list of lists with elementsS_hat

 ,S_hat_train